ankurrai1/FINDING-FALCON/README.md

 # FINDIND FALCON
+> This is a UI Based game to helo king shan in findig his Falcon.
+ So the story is like this there are 4 planets and 6 suitable vehicles for them

 ### It is a UI to help king Shan in finding Falcon by selecting
 ### 4 planets among 6 and suitable vehicles for them.